Table of Contents

 The pars tuberalis and the pars intermedia are located between the neurohypophysis and the adenohypophysis.
-The two parts of the hypophysis are connected to the hypothalamus via the infundibulum.
+The 2 parts of the hypophysis are connected to the hypothalamus via the infundibulum.

 Histological structure of the hypophysis

-The different developmental origins of the two sections of the hypophysis can also be determined by the histological structure.
+The different developmental origins of the 2 sections of the hypophysis can also be determined by the histological structure.

-The adenohypophysis consists of epithelial cells, which can be divided into three groups.
-These are the acidophilic, basophilic and chromophobic cells.
+The adenohypophysis consists of epithelial cells, which can be divided into 3 groups.
+These are the acidophilic, basophilic, and chromophobic cells.
 The acidophilic and basophilic cells number among the hormone-forming cells, whereas the chromophobic cells are not dyeable and are presumably inactive cells.

-Prolactic (PRL) and somatotropin (STH) are the hormones of the acidophilic cells.
-Lutropin (LH), follitropin (FSH), thyrotropin (TSH), melanotropin (MSH) and the adrenocorticotropic hormone (ACTH) are formed by the basophilic cells.
+Prolactin (PRL) and somatotropin (STH) are the hormones of the acidophilic cells.
+Lutropin (LH), follitropin (FSH), thyrotropin (TSH), melanotropin (MSH), and the adrenocorticotropic hormone (ACTH) are formed by the basophilic cells.

 In contrast, the neurohypophysis consists of nerve tissue.
-This is where the axons from the hormone-producing nuclei of the hypothalamus (nucleus supraopticus, nucleus paraventricularis) end.
+This is where the axons from the hormone-producing nuclei of the hypothalamus (nucleus supraopticus and nucleus paraventricularis) end.

 Hormones of the adenohypophysis and their effects